tlegnard/r-docker-cloud-run/r_docker/r-in-docker.md

 source: https://docker-curriculum.com

-## What is Google Cloud Run and why do we need it?

 ## Setting up an R environment in Docker
 ### Install Docker
-1. Make sure Docker is installed, this can be tested locally by installing Docker (we will be on MacOSX for this tutorial) or making sure docker is connected in Google Cloud Shell via [this tutorial]
+Make sure you have docker installed on your computer and you have access to a Code Editor and command line shell., this can be tested locally by installing Docker (we will be on MacOSX for this tutorial) or making sure docker is connected in Google Cloud Shell via [this tutorial]

-2. Set up our container and base image
+Let's set up our container and base image.

 ### Pull the R Base image
 First we are going to pull an image from the Open Source [Rocker](https://hub.docker.com/u/rocker) project.
+"Pulling" an image refers to downloading a previously created image with software included prebuilt, so we don't have to do the heavy lifting of setting up an R environment from scratch.
+We have two options.
+There is an `r-base` image that has a bare bones R environment, we can also use the `r-tidyverse` base image if we want some more data science tools right off the bat...

       docker pull rocker/r-base
 We can test out and run the docker container with this: